rugk/mastodon-simplified-federation/CONTRIBUTING.md

 Some links and potential special rules for this repo only are listed below.

+## QA testing

+The [wiki lists proper instructions](https://github.com/rugk/mastodon-simplified-federation/wiki/Testing) on how to test:
+* entering a Mastodon handle into the options
+* redirecting from various Fediverse networks

+In case you have problems you can follow these instructions to test whether things still work as expected.

 ## Translations

 * Direct link to online translator: [Web-Ext-Translator for this add-on](https://lusito.github.io/web-ext-translator/?gh=https://github.com/rugk/mastodon-simplified-federation).